 2. Choose your “no code” membership site tech stack

 There’s a lot of different tools out there that you can use today.
-We’re fortunate that today we’re in a boom of software that’s enabling everyday people to create fantastic products without ever having to learn how to code.
+We’re fortunate that today we’re in a boom of software that’s enabling everyday people to create, and customize, fantastic products without ever having to learn how to code.

 And in terms of flexibility, customization, and overall customer experience, you can’t beat Webflow as the platform to build your membership site on.
 In the past, many non-technical individuals would use a website builder like WordPress to create membership sites.
 However, that would require hacking together a bunch of add-ons and WordPress membership plugins, making your business website prone to security issues and slowing down the overall site — all bad for SEO.